 This is also the home of the Masskara Festival; the festival that attracts thousands of tourists both from and outside the country who flock to the city every October.

-a dancer during the street dancing
+a dancer during the street dancing of the Masskara Festival |

 They are dubbed as "cariñoso", a Spanish word meaning "affectionate".
 Negros Island is one of the islands that have been highly influenced by the Spanish culture and it lives on in its inhabitants up to this day.